Public Speaking and why you hate it

 When I talk about being prepared, I mean you should know your talk off by heart.
 You should be able to give it verbatim, standing on your head, without even having to think about what comes next.

 Now some of you may be thinking “Yes, but I don’t work like that.
-I like to keep the spontaneity” or “Yes, but I want to tailor my talk to the occasion” or “Yes, but that would be boring because I’d just be on auto pilot.”
+I like to keep the spontaneity” or “Yes, but I want to tailor my talk to the occasion” or “Yes, but that would be boring because I’d just be on autopilot.”

-But actually, that’s not what happens.
+But actually, that’s not what happens when public speaking.
 In effect, the opposite is true.
-When you know your talk by rote, it gives you the freedom to change it around, to add, to subtract without losing your direction.
+When you know your talk by heart, it gives you the freedom to change it around, to add, to subtract without losing your direction.
 It’s like driving from A to B. If your route is set from the outset and you know it well, you can safely veer off and browse in a few antique shops and have a pub lunch in a picturesque village off the beaten track and still get back to where you were to complete your journey.
 But, if you’d just set off in the general direction with no main route to which to return, you’d soon get lost if you were to be diverted and you’d have difficulty picking up that thread again.

 You see, there are so many things out there that can throw the speaker, and lots of unexpected things can occur when you’re dealing with the public.
 No matter how good you are, you will become distracted, so knowing your material to the nth degree is absolutely crucial.